Sustainable home accessories through "upcycling" - at Lockengelöt, barrels become home bars and records become wall lamps.

-The so called ‘upcycling’ or ‘from old to newer, cooler, fancier, better’ could be the motto of this small company with the unusual name.
-In the heart of the popular ‘Karoviertel’ district, the little neighbor of the famous Schanze district, one can discover cabinets made of old oil barrels, key holders that once were books or lamps made from vinyls.
-Almost every piece is a unique product that makes a lasting impression, in both senses of the term, as a present or at home.
-“We want to deal with raw materials in new ways, see things differently and confront the throw-away society with ingenious ideas” say the founders of Lockengelöt on their Facebook page.
+Upcycling or from "old make different, cool, practical, chic, useful, better" could be the motto of the small company with the unusual name.
+In the middle of the trendy Karoviertel, the small neighbor of the Schanze, you can discover cabinets made of oil barrels, books that have been turned into keyboards or ceiling lamps made of vinyl records.
+Almost every piece is a handmade unique piece, which leaves a lasting impression as a gift or in your own four walls in both senses of the word.
+"We want to deal with raw materials in a surprising way, see things differently and create something new that you can enjoy for a long time." say the makers of Lockengelöt in their online store.

-Yet, the question remains, how the funny name came about?
+The question remains, how did the funny name Lockengelöt come about?

-Perhaps, the name can be understood as homage to the creative and artistic Hamburg, where the Beatles ones celebrated their first success.
-This would explain the mini-concerts and readings that occasionally take place at the store – or it's just for fun.
+If you like, the name is then perhaps also a tribute to the creative and artistic Hamburg, where the Beatles celebrated their first successes.
+Maybe that's why the "Lockengelöter" also organize mini-concerts and readings by local artists in their store at irregular intervals - or because it's just fun.

 Hamburg CARD Discount

-With , Hamburg CARD Premium, Hamburg CARD Premium Plus or Hamburg CARD Green
+With Hamburg CARD Green Plus, Hamburg CARD Premium, Hamburg CARD Premium Plus or Hamburg CARD Green

 10% discount on shop items